-Our role in the Festival of Nature is primarily to make sure more people are included.
+Our role in the Stroud Festival of Nature is primarily to make sure more people have access to and are involved in all the wonderful things that are going on.
 We love it because we get to do all the fun stuff!

-We work with Stroud Nature to make sure that hard to reach groups get involved in the wonderful opportunities that are available from the Stroud Nature Forum throughout the summer.
-We met with 6 community groups to plan bespoke activities and gave them a wonderful day in nature, painting, walking, flying hawks, canoeing and more.
-We saw people claiming their local places and gaining confidence to do more of the same independently.
+Throughout the summer we’ve been working with Stroud Nature to get hard to reach groups involved in the wonderful opportunities that are available from the Stroud Nature Forum throughout the summer.
+We’ve worked across the age range, and with people from all backgrounds and all walks of life, giving them the opportunity to have new experiences out in their local area.
+We’ve been on art in nature days, hawk walks, photography days, camps and walks, and have seen some lovely responses.
+People claiming their local places, trying new things, and gaining confidence to do more of the same independently.
 For some the experience was life changing.

 Throughout July we ran four great Meet The Experts days, which were held in the stunning grounds of the Museum in the Park.
 Each day we had 60 children from local primary schools joining us to learn all about the natural world around them from our on site nature experts.